chainapi/chainapi-docs/docs/index.md

 source [Airnode](https://docs.api3.org/airnode/latest/) for free with ChainAPI’s intuitive step-by-step integration and deployment tools.

-The ChainAPI platform streamlines "API provider data to blockchain" integrations .
+The ChainAPI platform streamlines "API provider data to blockchain" integrations.
 Using the ChainAPI web based app, API providers configure and deploy an Airnode which can link your API data to several blockchains.
 Airnode is designed with mechanisms that eliminate both on-chain and off-chain concerns of API providers.
 The set-and-forget framework of Airnode is all about its ease of